 - 80% of respondents believe that the low-code approach can free up developers so that they could work on higher-level projects.

-- 72% of low-code developers create applications two times quicker than those using traditional development.
+- 72% of low-code developers create software apps two times quicker than those using traditional development.

 - The global value of the low-code development platform market is projected to be $46.4 billion by 2026, growing at a CAGR of 25% during this period.

 While many developers are skeptical about the low-code development approach, it brings a range of benefits such as manual work reduction, time and money savings for creating software solutions, and a lower barrier for entry into software development.